 What is the impact on device operation during/after an organization split?

-There is minimal downtime during an organization split, as devices are moved with their corresponding networks when being split.
+During the organization split process, there is minimal downtime while devices are moved with their corresponding networks.
 This allows the split to take place without any loss of device-specific configuration.
+Any combined networks will also be split.
+This does not negatively impact the new organization and the networks can be combined again.
+Please refer to this article on how to recombine networks.
 Please note there may be a momentary disruption in operation during the split itself.
 Requests to have a split done at a specific time will be handled on a best-effort basis, but may not be accommodated.

 Auto VPN is currently only for Meraki security appliances in the same dashboard organization.
 In the event that a network with a Meraki MX appliance acting as an Auto VPN peer is moved to the new organization and the device must maintain its connection to devices in the organization it was split from, it will need to be reconfigured as a third-party VPN peer as outlined in the article Configuring Site-to-site VPN between MX Appliances in Different Organizations.